Gretna Baptist Church Constitution

 Section 1.
 Calling Business Meetings

-A. The annual business meeting shall be held during the month of January on a day set by the pastor and deacons and shall be announced at least two weeks in advance.
+- The annual business meeting shall be held during the month of October on a day set by the pastor and deacons and shall be announced at least two weeks in advance.

-B. Quarterly business meetings shall be held during the months of April, July, and October, or on a day set by the pastor and deacons and shall be announced at least two weeks in advance.
+- Quarterly business meetings shall be held during the months of January, April, and July, or on a day set by the pastor and deacons, and shall be announced at least two weeks in advance.

 Section 2.
 Procedures at Business Meetings